telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 ![Requests list](../images/requests/requests-list-all.png)

 The **Requests** list is organized in **collections**.
 Each collection is a folder on the root level of the **Requests** list.
 A collection can contain saved requests and other subfolders.
-To reload or start working on the saved requests, expand a collection, and double click on a selected request.
+To reload or start working on the saved requests, expand a collection, and double-click a selected request.

 >tip You can [**Rename**](#rename) a collection, [**Delete**](#delete) a collection, or make a [**New Folder**](#new-folder) using the context menu.